mas-bandwidth/gafferongames/content/post/integration_basics.md

 Another option for greater accuracy and less memory when simulating a large number of particles is [verlet integration](https://en.wikipedia.org/wiki/Verlet_integration).
 This is a second order integrator and it is also symplectic.
 There is a variant that does not require storing velocity per-particle, as it derives velocity from the two most recent position values.
 This makes collision response and position fix-up easy to implement and saves memory when you have lots of particles.

-(todo: don't "focus on RK4 for the rest of the article". explore it. lets compare it with semi-implicit euler and see which one comes out on top. beg the question. don't state that it's better. it's not automatically. in fact, it's *not* actually better for games in general)

-There are many other integrators to consider: _(todo: list them with links to wikipedia pages)_.
-However, for the rest of this article I’m going to focus on the Runge Kutta order 4 or "RK4".
+There are many other integrators to consider but the most classic higher order integrator which also acts as a good introduction to more complicated methods is the Runge Kutta order 4 or simply "RK4".
 So named for the two German physicists who discovered it: [Carl Runge](https://en.wikipedia.org/wiki/Carl_David_Tolmé_Runge) and [Martin Kutta](https://en.wikipedia.org/wiki/Martin_Wilhelm_Kutta).

+These are German names so the 'g' is hard and the 'u' in front of 'tt' is a short 'oo' sound.
+I am sorry to inform you that this means we are talking about the _'roon-geh koo-ta'_ method and not a _'runge cutter'_, whatever that is.

+Perhaps this is why everyone just says: "**RK4**". :)

+(todo: clean up sentence below, a better transition would be, lets explore RK4 because it's an interesting way to explore higher order integrators)

 This is not to suggest that RK4 is automatically the "best" integrator for all applications _(there's no such thing)_, or that you should always use this integrator over the others listed above _(you shouldn’t)_.
 But it is one of the most accurate general purpose integration techniques available.

-## Implementing RK4 is not as hard as it looks
+## Implementing RK4

 (todo: fix sentence below. change logic too, there are already many mathematical explanations online: this, this and this.
 But since my target audience...)